semdner/Smart-E-health-Consulting-System/README.md

 ### API-Key

-- The API key for Google Maps has been removed for security reasons.
+- The API key for Google Maps has been removed for security reasons
 - It can be set under `src/main/java/com/ehealthsystem/map/Context.java` in line 13
 - Replace `"API_KEY"` with your API key

 ### Email account

 > Disclaimer: As this was only a university project, the login data was stored unencrypted.
 This is not recommended.
-Use ResourceReader to store the hashed password in a file and load and decrypt it at the appropriate place.
+Use ResourceReader to store the hashed password in a file and load and decrypt it at the appropriate place

-- The credentials for the email account have been removed.
+- The credentials for the email account have been removed for security reasons
-- It can be set under `src/main/java/com/ehealthsystem/map/SendEmail.java` in line 76 and 77
+- It can be set under `src/main/java/com/ehealthsystem/map/SendEmail.java` in line 76 (and 77)
-- Note the disclaimer and use the commented out line 78 for your password
+- Note the disclaimer and use the commented out line 78 for your password instead of line 77